 Our aim is to connect patients, create a pressure group and raise funds for medical research.
 We also wish to offer patients reliable, up-to-date information and resources for coping with eye floaters, as we understand how difficult the disease can be.

 We are supported by Dr. J. Sebag, a leading authority on vitreous research.

 The VDM Project was founded to support the VMR Research Foundation (VMRRF) and its basic science as well as clinical research into a safe cure for eye floaters.

-As a non-profit organisation, all donations we receive directly support the VMRRF and their scientific research towards curing eye floaters.
+As a non-profit organization, all donations we receive directly support the VMRRF and their scientific research towards curing eye floaters.

 Subscribe to our newsletter to stay updated with our research plans.